 The Green Mile

-Left of the trail as you pass The Egg on the approach to Texas Canyon proper.
+Left of the trail as you pass The Egg on the approach to the First Corridor proper.
 Just left of the rounded flake that forms the left edge of the huge hueco or solution pocket at the base of the east face of The Egg.

 5 bolts & 2-ring Fixe anchor (below the ledge).